canozkan42/aetoc24/registration.md

 **Acceptance notification** will be communicated within **Mar.
 8, 2024**.

-<blockquote style="color: gray;">Contact us if the deadlines are too tight or you or if you want to attend without presenting.</blockquote>
+<blockquote style="color: gray;">Contact us if the deadlines are too tight or if you want to attend without presenting.</blockquote>

 We kindly request to use only the abstract template available below.